Community Development Corporation

 Doug Burgess, Position 5

-Members include T.J.
-Haight, President; Georgette Ford, Vice President; Sue Mauk, Secretary; Jeff Lawther, Treasurer; Doug Burgess, Laura Hicks and Les Ellard.
+Members include Georgette Ford, President; Laura Hicks, Vice President; Eric Ripley, Secretary; Jeff Lawther, Treasurer; Faylene DeFrancis, Les Ellard and Doug Burgess.

 The content below provides an overview of the major steps taken by the Deer Park Community Development Corporation since its creation in 2015.

-View the DPCDC budget for fiscal year 2018-19 for more information.
-The DPCDC budget is available on page 223 of the linked budget document.
+View the DPCDC budget for fiscal year 2019-20 for more information.

 This page will be updated periodically to provide current information on the activities associated with these goals, including projected timelines and more.
 For construction updates and photos, as well as conceptual designs, visit the individual project pages, linked below.